Fady-K/log-service-package/README.md

    - This assembly is a system DLL that comes with .NET and provides access to configuration settings.
    - You can add this reference via the 'Add Reference' dialog in your development environment.

-By meeting these prerequisites, you'll be ready to integrate and configure `LogService` seamlessly.
-If you have any further questions or need additional assistance, feel free to ask! 😊
+By meeting these prerequisites, you'll be ready to integrate and configure `LogService` seamlessly 😊

 ## Installation
 1. Download the `LogService` package.